Midnight Cowboy: 1/48th Monogram A-1H Skyraider

 Build Inspiration:

 I had previously built a Monogram Spad in the USN Gull gray over White scheme and was looking to do a TAC Jungle scheme.
-I managed to find a nice set of decals with an option for a 1st SOS 56th SOW Skyraider with a night underside and from there had my project cut our for me.
+I managed to find a nice set of decals with an option for a 1st SOS 56th SOW Skyraider with a night underside and from there had my project cut out for me.
+The nose art "Midnight Cowboy" caught my attention and I had myself yet another project waiting in the wings.

 Heads-Up Report: